Structure of the atmosphere explained simply

 5. Exosphere

-What does atmospheric air consist of?
+What is air made of?

-The main components of atmospheric air are:
+The main components of air are:

-trace gases such as the noble gas argon, methane, and ozone (1.16%) and carbon dioxide (0.04%),
+- Trace gases such as argon, methane, and ozone about 1.16%

 Conclusion: